marconetto/2024hpcsummitv1/batchmpicli/README.md

 Copy the task results to local machine via ``scp`` to jumpbox VM, ``azcopy``, or [Azure Storage Explorer ](https://azure.microsoft.com/en-us/products/storage/storage-explorer).
+You may need to add a DNS entry in your local machine to solve the private IP of the storate account endpoint.

 ```
 azcopy login